tfeldmann/Arduino-Blinkenlight/README.md

     uint16_t ending_ms;     // ending after a full pattern
 } SpeedSetting;

+// so you can set it up like this:

+SpeedSetting mySettings = {
+    .on_ms = 100,
+    .off_ms = 100,
+    .pause_ms = 2000,
+    .ending_ms = 2000,
+};

-// ... alternatively you can setup the speed settings directly void setSpeed(
+// ... alternatively you can setup the speed settings directly with this method void setSpeed(
     uint16_t on_ms,
     uint16_t off_ms,